Island of Death

-The film was initially banned as a video nasty, and is one of the most widely banned films in the world.
+The film was initially banned and is one of the most widely banned films in the world.
 It remained banned for several years in the United Kingdom until a heavily censored (missing over four minutes) version was released by Vipco.
 It was first released uncut in 2003 by Image Entertainment and then it was released uncut by Arrow Films in 2011.

 Plot

 Christopher and Celia rent a home on the Greek island of Mykonos for their purported honeymoon.
-The locals believe them to be a normal newlywed couple; however, Christopher and Celia are in fact sexual sadists and murderers, and have left London in order to venture on a killing spree abroad.
+The locals believe them to be a normal newlywed couple; however, Christopher and Celia are, in fact, sexual sadists and murderers and have left London to venture on a killing spree abroad.

-The morning after their arrival, Christopher, aroused, rapes a goat and then kills it.
+The morning after their arrival, Christopher becomes aroused and rapes a goat and then kills it.
 The two then meet a French painter who is attracted to Celia.
 The two nail him to the ground in a crucifixion pose and pour paint down his throat until he chokes to death.
 They then dump his body in the ocean.
 While getting acquainted with the island locals, the couple meets Patricia, a wealthy older woman, and are invited to a gay wedding between a middle-aged American on the island and his Greek lover.
 Christopher and Celia break into the couple's house on their wedding night.
 Christopher chases the elderly man into the streets before stabbing him to death; Celia shoots his lover in the head with a pistol and stages it as a murder-suicide.

 After this, the couple kills Foster, an American police officer who had been trailing them, by hanging him from his plane and flying it over the ocean.
 Celia begins to resist Christopher's murderous escapades and hesitates when he targets Patricia.
 He arrives at her house, and the two begin to have sex while Celia watches from a window.
 Christopher urinates on her and beats her unconscious before taking her body outside and decapitating her with a bulldozer.
 The next day, while Christopher goes fishing, two hippies attempt to rape Celia while she is taking a bath.
-However, Christopher returns home to discover them in the act leading him to murder one with a speargun and drown the other in the toilet.
+However, Christopher returns home to discover them in the act, leading him to murder one with a speargun and drown the other in the toilet.